 Sitting in religion class one afternoon in 2010, my teacher turned to something unusual to show that people had lost touch with what “really matters.”
 She cued up a YouTube video that compared football to religion, stadiums to churches and teams to gods.
 “It’s hard for me,” I remember her saying, “because I have two kids who play football and I love the game.
 But, it’s something to think about.”

 I have the same issue with writing about football.
-I cover the Florida Gators football team despite concussion controversies, payment disputes and horrific injuries.
+I had covered the Florida Gators football team despite concussion controversies, payment disputes and horrific injuries.
 Why?
 I’m not entirely sure.
 Some would say it’s because people love watching brutality, and football is a reincarnation of Roman gladiators.
 Others would say it’s because football is the perfect made-for-TV sport in an era when sports are keeping TV relevant.
 In any case, the game continues to grow in popularity and fandom, no matter what controversies surround it.

 And maybe you (like me) can’t really explain why, but you’re drawn to the game.
 But maybe you (unlike me) aren’t familiar with the game and grow frustrated at watching a game you don’t understand and listening to announcers use words that don’t make sense.
 If that’s the case, this short guide to football rules and terms, explaining basic college football terminology, rules and overall setup should leave you confident enough to talk strategy with anyone.